Standard C++ Modules

 #endif

-Remember that the ABI get changed and we need to compile our source files into the new ABI format.
-This is the job of the additional part of the interface unit:
+The ABI with modules is different and thus we need to compile the source files into the new ABI.
+This is done by an additional part of the interface unit:

 #if the number of .cpp files in your project are small